LostLightProjects/jellyfin-skill/README.md

 ## Note:
 As far as I am concerned, all bugs have been worked out, and everything works as intended.
 I have had no issues in the last 6+ months of using it.
 If there are any feature requests, feel free to request.
 I will get around to working on it if it is feasable for me.

 UPDATE: Now that Mycroft is mostly gone, we will be working on getting this prepared for OVOS and NEON.
 I haven't had much time to look into everything, and I am focusing on OVOS at the moment.
 Theoretically, they should both work mostly the same as Mycroft.
+For installing on Legacy Mycrofts, please utilize the latest stable release.
+We are working on the main branch to make it work with OVOS and NEON now.

 ## About
 Stream music from your Jellyfin server using Mycroft, OVOS & NEON!
 Play all songs by an artist or an instant mix of any artist/album/song in your Jellyfin library.